 Obituary of Louis S. Crisostomo

-After the war, he resumed his education, graduating early from the University of Santo Tomas, and with a Master’s degree from Adamson University completed in just one year.
-Then Louis met Amy, and three years later they married on April 26, 1952.
-God blessed them with two daughters and five sons born from 1953 to 1964.
-Meanwhile, Louis was a successful chemist and business executive.
-However, despite their very comfortable life in the Philippines, Louis and Amy had the vision and the guts to immigrate to the United States, determined to provide their children a better life.
+After achieving victory at war, he resumed his education, graduating one semester early from the University of Santo Tomas, and with a Master’s degree from Adamson University completed in just one year.
+Then Louis met Amy, and three years later they were married on April 26, 1952.
+Their prayers were continually answered when God gifted them with two daughters and five sons born from 1953 to 1964.
+Meanwhile, Louis was a successful chemist and business executive specializing in rubber production.